Mar 6, 2024

 Then reinforce those 'enterprise expectations' by baking it into your sales methodology.
 Reinforce enterprise expectations during regular sales meetings.
 Mandate that certain fields are complete in the CRM to ensure everyone’s aligned on parameters.

-Here’s why that matters— when I joined Loom as VP of Revenue, I walked into a sales cycle with a large retail bank that had already been underway for 12 months.
+Here’s why that matters.
+When I joined Loom as VP of Revenue, I walked into a sales cycle with a large retail bank that had already been underway for 12 months.
 The Head of Innovation was involved, but there were tons of security hurdles that wouldn’t even allow their team to record videos (yeah, not gonna work for a video messaging company).
 Even after a year of meetings, they hadn't secured a proper demo.
 It was a complete waste of our time and resources, so we immediately disqualified the lead.

 More importantly, we immediately gathered our product, marketing, and operational counterparts, to collectively reverse engineer ‘enterprise readiness.’
 We clearly identified an 'enterprise customer base' and then conducted due diligence and research to understand what these customers need to give a 'yes’—everything from administration, security, legal requirements, and analyst support.
 We needed to know exactly what it takes to sell to these customers on a repeatable basis.